Local Government Elections

 Non-Resident Owners and Occupiers

 If you are a non-resident owner or occupier of rateable property in the Shire of Esperance and are on the State or Commonwealth Electoral Roll, you are eligible to enrol to vote.
 If you are not on the State or Commonwealth Electoral Roll and own or occupy rateable property in the Shire of Esperance you may be eligible to enrol to vote.
 This applies if you were on the last electoral roll for the Shire of Esperance prior to May 1996 and have owned or occupied rateable property in the district continuously since this time.
 Please contact your local government for details.
 Owners of land who were on the last Local Government roll continue to retain that status until they cease to own the rateable property to which the enrolment relates.
 Occupiers do not have continuous enrolment and should contact the Shire of Esperance to confirm their enrolment status.
 To be eligible to enrol as an occupier, you will need to have a right of continuous occupation under a lease, tenancy agreement or other legal instrument for at least the next three months following the date of the application to enrol.
+You may be eligible to vote in more than one ward if you own property in more than one ward.

 Joint Owners and Occupiers